Last Updated on

 A dirty, oily chin is one of the contributing factors to feline acne.
-Beyond clogging your cat’s pores, this oil can contain bacteria which could cause an infection to develop.
+Beyond clogging your cat’s pores, this oil can contain bacteria that could cause an infection to develop.
 Gently wipe your cat’s chin area with a warm, damp washcloth 1-2 times per day, or as needed.
 In an effort to loosen the acne, hold the warm washcloth to your cat’s chin as a compress.

 In addition to warm water, it is considered safe to apply a small amount of witch hazel, Epsom salts, diluted iodine, or antibacterial soap to the cleaning routine.
-You can also find pet-specific skin cleansers containing the antiseptic chlorhexidine.
+You can also find pet-specific skin cleansers containing antiseptic chlorhexidine.